Family of man killed by Phoenix police seeks more video

 The family and other supporters have accused police of trying to make it look like Garcia, a father of three children, was behaving recklessly with a gun.
 They say it’s the latest in a string of deadly police brutality cases involving Phoenix police and people of color.

-“Additionally our police vehicles are not equipped with dash cams as was reported by the family,” Fortune said.

-Any other body-worn camera videos don’t capture the incident, she said, noting that if all the videos are still requested, it would take time for police to properly redact them.
+A spokesman for the Phoenix Police Department did not immediately reply to a message seeking comment.

-Police Chief Jeri Williams has asked the FBI to conduct an independent probe of the incident to determine if Garcia’s civil rights were violated.
+Phoenix Police Chief Jeri Williams has asked the FBI to conduct an independent probe of the incident to determine if Garcia’s civil rights were violated.

 Sign up for Daily Newsletters